 In the Corn Belt, for example, taking 2.5-acre grid samples every three to four years is common, while some farmers narrow their sampling to 1-acre grids.
 Others choose to sample by management zones using yield maps or their local county’s soil surveys.
-Some ag retailers or seed suppliers may also suggest particular methods for creating zones tied to local conditions, says Dr. Kyle Freeman, director of new product development for The Mosaic Company.
+Some ag retailers or seed suppliers may also suggest particular methods for creating zones tied to local conditions.
 Zone management can be particularly helpful on fields with variable topography and different soil types that affect nutrient holding capacity and productivity, while grid sampling is cost-effective on flat land without much variability in soil type.

 James Schoff, who farms 2,600 acres of corn and soybeans near Walnut, Illinois, prefers early-spring sampling since soil moisture after snow cover has been fairly consistent in his fields.
 The northern Illinois farmer has used the soil-testing service at Ag View FS to do sampling and analysis every four years.
 Schoff is quick to point out how soil sampling plays a role in reaching the long-term, sustainable goal of producing 300 bushels of corn per acre.

 Ag View FS does 2.5-acre grid sampling, taking 7.5-inch cores.
 Data is then evaluated to determine how to best manage crop nutrition.